Compassionate Transfer of Leave

 But you may receive CTL if you take intermittent time off or work a reduced schedule in order to care for a family member with a catastrophic condition.

 Yes, you may still be eligible for CTL even if you are not eligible for Family and Medical Leave (FML).
-Contact a leave advisor in the Division of Human Resources.
+Contact a leave specialist.

 No, you do not need to be enrolled in short-term disability insurance to be eligible for CTL.
 However, if you have purchased short-term disability insurance, you may be able to spread out your CTL hours over a longer period.